Talenka/LSC-License/README.md

 "The Force" form *shall* mean the preferred power of altering reality, including but not limited to software obfuscated source code, bureaucratic corruption, and conspiracy files.
-Whistleblowers and other forms of altruism is strictly prohibited.
+Whistle-blowers and other forms of altruism is strictly prohibited.

 "Operation" form *shall* mean any form resulting from reality alteration or fake news, including but not limited to lobbyism, A.I. bullshits, and sponsored contents.
-Dirty stupitidy, bad faith, aggressive communication serve US.
+Dirty stupidity, bad faith, aggressive communication serve US.

 "Slavery" *shall* mean YOUR labor, whether in forced or in creative way, all data WE may want about you and your siblings, your attention, your health, both